 OK, so you’ve created these wonderful cards.
 How do you go about trading them?
 Where do you find people who will trade their cards for yours?

 What’s really cool is that you can trade cards in person or by mail.
-So if you can’t find a local way to trade, then check out the Internet.
-There are plenty of groups out there with hundreds, maybe thousands of people who love to trade!
+So if you can’t find a local way to trade, then come back here again because I'm just working on creating an awesome trading group just for you!